John Kelly (Nottinghamshire cricketer)

 John "Jack" Kelly (15 September 1930 at Conisbrough, Yorkshire - 11 October 2008 in Worksop, Nottinghamshire), played first-class cricket for Nottinghamshire from 1953 to 1957.
-He later played Minor Counties cricket for Devon.
+He later played Minor Counties cricket for Devon, taking all ten wickets in an innings against Berkshire in 1961.

 Kelly was a left-handed middle-order batsman and a slow left-arm orthodox spin bowler.
 In three seasons, 1953, 1954 and 1956, he played in around half of Nottinghamshire's matches.